PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Task 3.a:** Application of Machine Learning in insurance field and identification of factors affecting farmers' participation to insurance schemes[^1]
+- **Task 3.a:** Application of Machine Learning in insurance field and identification of factors affecting farmers' participation to insurance schemes
-- **Task 3.b:** Identification of the most preferred characteristics of innovative RM tools[^1]
+- **Task 3.b:** Identification of the most preferred characteristics of innovative RM tools
-- **Task 3.c:** Identification of factors affecting adoption of existing and innovative RM tools for the first time[^1]
+- **Task 3.c:** Identification of factors affecting adoption of existing and innovative RM tools for the first time
-- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies[^1]
+- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies

 ### Description:

-This work package employs Machine Learning approaches (Shrinkage and Boosting) to explore factors affecting farmers' participation in insurance schemes[^1].
-It investigates farmers' preferences for innovative risk management tools through Discrete Choice Experiments (DCE) and develops comprehensive frameworks to explain adoption decisions using structural equation modeling[^1].
+This work package employs Machine Learning approaches (Shrinkage and Boosting) to explore factors affecting farmers' participation in insurance schemes.
+It investigates farmers' preferences for innovative risk management tools through Discrete Choice Experiments (DCE) and develops comprehensive frameworks to explain adoption decisions using structural equation modeling.

 ---